-- checking the size and suitability of training rooms; ensuring that learners have space to demonstrate techniques safely - as a guide, an unobstructed area of approximately 2 x 2 metres per person, (including the trainer) provides the necessary room for movement and activity
+- checking the size and suitability of training rooms; ensuring that learners have space to demonstrate techniques safely - an unobstructed area of a minimum of 2 metres x 2 metres per person when practising or being assessed (including 2 x 2m for the trainer) provides the necessary room for movement and activity

-- for example, a maximum class size of 12, plus trainer, needs a floor area of approximately 52 square metres - a minimum of 3 stairs must be available for the demonstration, practice, and assessment of escorting an individual up and downstairs - the ratio of trainers to learners: 1 trainer to a maximum of 12 learners for the delivery and assessment of the practical skills - there is no ratio for the delivery and assessment of the knowledge skills - each course needs a minimum of 3 participants to deliver the practical skills for physical interventions effectively - a qualified first aider must always be available during the delivery and assessment of the physical skills and conflict management units - we recommend that physical skills trainers/assessors obtain a 3-day First Aid at Work Qualification.
+- for example, an area of 20 square metres can only accommodate 4 learners practising and the trainer at anytime - for clarity, the floor area calculation is (number of learners + number of trainers) x4 - a minimum of 3 stairs must be available for the demonstration, practice, and assessment of escorting an individual up and downstairs - all stairs used for the assessment must be fully risk assessed and fit for purpose - the ratio of trainers to learners: 1 trainer to a maximum of 12 learners for the delivery and assessment of the practical skills - each course needs a minimum of 3 participants to deliver the practical skills for physical interventions effectively.
+The assessor should not act as a participant whilst assessing learners.
+This is to ensure that they can assess all learners effectively and monitor safety - a qualified first aider must always be available during the delivery and assessment of the conflict management unit - physical intervention skills trainers/assessors must have a 3-day First Aid at Work qualification or there must be a qualified first aider within the venue/building during the delivery and assessment of the physical intervention skills unit.